rabelais88/docker-full-stack/readme.md

   - if `traefik.yaml` is missing, `traefik` doesn't show any logs: really critical althrough nobody mentions it.
   - *http* and *https* host info should be provided for separately in `services.${APP}.deploy.labels`
   - all apps are interconnected w/o additional settings in `docker-swarm`. ports should be opened only for debugging purposes.(except `traefik` listening port) opening up unnecessary ports will make feasible attack vectors.
-  - use `docker container logs ${container name}` for container logs, `docker stack ps ${APP_NAME} --no-trunc` for service logs. both provides different logs, don't miss any one of them.
+  - use `docker container logs ${container name}` for container logs, `docker service ps ${APP_NAME} --no-trunc` for service logs. both provides different logs, don't miss any one of them.
   - use backtick (&#96;) instead of ordinary single quote(') in `services.${APP}.deploy.labels`. *GoLang* has problem with reading single quoted strings.
   - `traefik` service must be designated as *swarm manager node*.
   - `driver:overlay` network is used for reaching separate nodes on different network. it may be not necessary, but can be used for scaling up in the future.